-The kits could also potentially help with certain smaller on-campus buildings and University-owned rental properties.
-The University should purchase a small supply of retrofit kits each year for distribution and make then available to customers either at the Facilities Operations office or through its contract operator.
+As UConn previously had less than 250 off-campus residential connections, it is unlikely that it participated in the residential retrofit program.
+However, the kits could also potentially help with certain smaller on-campus buildings and UConn-owned rental properties.
+UConn should purchase a small supply of retrofit kits each year for distribution and installation.
 The availability of the kits should be noted in the annual Consumer Confidence Report.